Skip to Main Content

 Registering Your Protocol

-It is a good idea to register your protocol in a publicly accessible way.
-This will help avoid other people completing a review on your topic.
+High quality systematic reviews start by developing a protocol.
+It is best practice to register your protocol in a publicly accessible way.
+This increases the transparency and reduces the potential bias in systematic reviews.
+Registering your protocol will help avoid other people completing a review on your topic.
 Similarly, before you start doing a systematic review, it's worth checking the different registries that nobody else has already registered a protocol on the same topic.

 This page lists mains sources of registered protocols.